 How much does it cost to join REDS?

-It is possible to make a one-time or ongoing donation to help build the REDS fund, which will be used to provide support to those businesses and individuals unable to access Covid funding from other channels, membership fees contribute towards the fund.
+It is possible to make a one-time or ongoing donation to help build the REDS fund, which will be used to provide support to those businesses and individuals unable to access Covid funding from other channels.
 We have also undertaken a Crowdfunding campaign and are actively seeking other sources to help build the REDS fund faster.
 Please see our pricing information for full details

 How much information will be needed to apply for the REDS directory?

-We are aiming to keep the application process as simple as possible, just some basic information, including images, about yourself and your business will be required.
+The application process is simple.
+Just provide some basic information, including images, about yourself and your business.

 Will all information captured in directory sign up be made public?